-On this day in 1991, the so-called “perfect storm” hits the North Atlantic producing remarkably large waves along the New England and Canadian coasts.
+On October 30, 1991, the so-called “perfect storm” hits the North Atlantic producing remarkably large waves along the New England and Canadian coasts.
 Over the next several days, the storm spread its fury over the ocean off the coast of Canada.
 The fishing boat Andrea Gail and its six-member crew were lost in the storm.
 The disaster spawned the best-selling book The Perfect Storm by Sebastian Junger and a blockbuster Hollywood movie of the same name.

 On October 27, Hurricane Grace formed near Bermuda and moved toward the coast of the southeastern United States.
 Two days later, Grace continued to move north, where it encountered a massive low pressure system moving south from Canada.
 The clash of systems over the Atlantic Ocean caused 40-to-80-foot waves on October 30—unconfirmed reports put the waves at more than 100 feet in some locations.
 This massive surf caused extensive coastal flooding, particularly in Massachusetts; damage was also sustained as far south as Jamaica and as far north as Newfoundland.